wzdszlzczmzmn/CNAScope_repo/out/docs/Database_explore.md

 <div align=center><img src="./DB_figures/pca.png" width="1000"></div>

-### CNA Ploidy Stairstep
+### CN Stairstep

-The CNA ploidy distribution can intuitively show tumor heterogeneity.
-The ploidy line plot along the chromosomes can also visually show the heterogeneity between tumor sample groups by combining genomic coordinates.
-By collapsing the  cases in the same tumor sample groups into one observation, we can infer the pseudo-bulk ploidy of each sample group.
-Since cancer CNA ploidy line alters along chromosomes, we call it the "stairstep plot''.
+The CN distribution can intuitively show tumor heterogeneity.
+The CN line plot along the chromosomes can also visually show the heterogeneity between tumor sample groups by combining genomic coordinates.
+By collapsing the  cases in the same tumor sample groups into one observation, we can infer the pseudo-bulk CN of each sample group.
+Since cancer CN line alters along chromosomes, we call it the "stairstep plot''.

 <div align=center><img src="./DB_figures/p.png" width="1000"></div>

-### CNA Ploidy Distribution
+### CN Distribution
-The CNA Ploidy Distribution visualization in CNAScope provides a detailed representation of the ploidy levels (total DNA content) across samples or cells within a dataset, such as TCGA-ACC, reflecting the genomic instability characteristic of cancer.
+The CN Distribution visualization in CNAScope provides a detailed representation of the CN levels (total DNA content) across samples or cells within a dataset, such as TCGA-ACC, reflecting the genomic instability characteristic of cancer.
 <div align=center><img src="./DB_figures/pp.png" width="1000"></div>

 ### Focal CNA & Gene